 Bakun Hydroelectric Plant

 The Bakun HEP is located on the Batang Balui, the upper course of the Rajang River, approximately 37km upstream of Belaga town.
-The project comprises of a hydroelectric power plant, with an installed generation capacity of 2,400MW (firm energy of 1,771MW) and a power transmission system to connect with the existing transmission network in Sarawak.
-The Bakun HEP Plant has been operational since Year 2011, and have been injecting generation ranging from 1,700MW to 2,110MW depending on the grid demands.
-Bakun Concrete Faced Rock-fill Dam is still the tallest and largest dam in South East Asia, standing at 205m high with a rock fill volume of 16.93 million m3.
-The CFRD holds upa large reservoir with a surface area of 695km2and a catchment area of 14,750km2.To ensure the dam integrity, a gated Spillway structure with chutes and flip buckets was constructed, with a capability of discharging 15,000m3 of Probable Maximum Flood (PMF) event safely downstream.
-Bakun HEP Plant is the largest power generation in Sarawak, and supports the Sarawak Corridor of Renewal Energy (SCORE) initiative in Samalaju Industry Park for energy-intensive heavy industries.
+The project comprises a hydroelectric power plant, with an available capacity of 2,520MW, and a power transmission system to connect with the existing transmission network in Sarawak.
+The Bakun HEP Plant has been operational since 2011, and have been injecting generation ranging from 1,700MW to 2,110MW depending on the grid demands.
+Bakun Concrete Faced Rock-fill Dam is still the tallest and largest dam in Southeast Asia, standing at 205m high with a rock fill volume of 16.93 million m³.
+The CFRD holds up a large reservoir with a surface area of 695km² and a catchment area of 14,750km².To ensure the dam integrity, a gated spillway structure with chutes and flip buckets was constructed, with a capability of discharging 15,000m³ of Probable Maximum Flood (PMF) event safely downstream.
+Bakun HEP Plant is the largest power generation in Sarawak and supports the Sarawak Corridor of Renewal Energy (SCORE) initiative in Samalaju Industry Park for energy-intensive heavy industries.